 On-Farm Research Coordinator

 University of Wisconsin-Madison

-How are you working with landowners to analyze the economic impacts of proposed management changes?
+How did you work with landowners to analyze the economic impacts of proposed management changes?

-Jim Leverich: We're visiting farms in the pilot area helping landowners implement practices that have the greatest potential to reduce the contribution of nutrients to streams and improve farm profitability.
-We talk about their crop rotations, planting techniques, how they handle manure and other management practices to identify best management practices (BMPs) that can improve environmental and economic performance.
-Together we do a financial inventory of the costs associated with the different enterprise parts of their farm operations like dairy, hay and corn.
-We want to see how the management alternatives we’re proposing will impact their bottom line.
-Our goal is to choose those alternatives that will help reduce nutrient and soil losses and work well with their current farm operations to improve their profitability.
+Jim Leverich: We visited farms in the pilot area helping landowners implement practices that have the greatest potential to reduce the contribution of nutrients to streams and improve farm profitability.
+We talked about their crop rotations, planting techniques, how they handle manure and other management practices to identify best management practices (BMPs) that could improve environmental and economic performance.
+Together we did a financial inventory of the costs associated with the different enterprise parts of their farm operations like dairy, hay and corn.
+We wanted to see how the management alternatives we proposed would impact their bottom line.
+Our goal was to choose those alternatives that would help reduce nutrient and soil losses and work well with their current farm operations to improve their profitability.

 Becky Carvin and Dr. Faith Fitzpatrick

 How was the U.S. Geological Survey involved in monitoring the results of the project?